Celine Dion Is Coming To ‘The Voice’ As A Mentor For Returning Judge Gwen Stefani [Video]

 — Music News & Rumors (@MusicNewsRumors) January 21, 2017

 It has been widely rumored that Cyrus and long-time judge Adam Levine didn’t get along behind the scenes of The Voice, and for months there was talk about Levine leaving if Cyrus stuck around.
 While that has never been confirmed, Miley is out and Stefani is in, along with Celine Dion.
-Miley has claimed on Twitter that she’ll be returning for season 13 of The Voice.
+Miley has claimed on Twitter that she’ll be returning for Season 13 of The Voice.
 Whether Adam Levine will also be back remains to be seen.

 @NBCTheVoice @celinedion @gwenstefani this is so amazing, I can't even believe it!!!
 This season is going to be the best yet!! ❤????❤????